Xetibo/ReSet-Doc/sections/plugin_implementation/mockups.typ

 #align(
   center, [#figure(
-      img("../figures/monitorMock.png", width: 75%, extension: "figures"), caption: [Monitor plugin mockup], )],
+      img("../figures/monitorMock.png", width: 75%, extension: "figures"), caption: [Monitor plugin mockup], )<monitor-mock>],
 )

 Below this area, the user can set the main monitor and change other settings such as the brightness and night mode.
-The order is heavily inspired from Windows 11.
-The further down the user scrolls the more advanced the settings become.
+The order is inspired from Windows 11.
+The further down the user scrolls the less common and more advanced the settings should become.
+This should allow users to easily find settings that are often changed.
+The order seen in @monitor-mock does not hold much meaning and should be taken with a grain of salt.
 The specific form controls for each setting are not considered for now.\
 There are a few settings that are handled differently or are just plainly not available in certain desktop environments.
 To address these variations, the UI will check which desktop environment is currently running and display the